andrew/ultimate-awesome/README.md

 - [awesome-sustainable-software](https://github.com/sandstorm/awesome-sustainable-software) - In this list, we want to collect links, resources, and tips towards sustainable software developent.
 We especially want to highlight practical real-world tips which are directly applicable in practice.
 - [awesome-sutil](https://github.com/Sutil-Web/awesome-sutil) - List of awesome Sutil resources.
 - [awesome-investment](https://github.com/thomasmktong/awesome-investment) - A curated list of delightful investment services and resources.
+- [awesome-spatio-temporal-graph](https://github.com/TianyuFan0504/awesome-spatio-temporal-graph) - This repository contains a list of papers on spatio-temporal graph, especially about GNNs on S-T graph.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.
 - [awesome-quick-app](https://github.com/yesvods/awesome-quick-app) - 快应用开发资源汇总💯.
 - [awesome-chrome-plugins](https://github.com/yingLanNull/awesome-chrome-plugins) - Awesome Chrome Plugins.